 We spooned it over Vegan Cauliflower Tacos and I said to my husband, "Call me crazy, but I think I like this MORE than regular sour cream."
 He agreed.
 So did our daughters.
-So did one of our daughter's friends who “happened" to drop in right as I was serving dinner.
+So did our daughter's friends who just "happened" to drop in right as I was serving dinner.

 Make it once, and then see for yourself.
 Add even more seasoning if you like, or scale back.
 As is the case with nearly ever recipe, it should be adjusted to your personal tastes as much as possible.